analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 ## Network Synthesis

-The network synthesis script generates a pass/fail C example code which includes necessary functions to initialize MAX78000 CNN accelerator, to load quantized CNN weights and input samples and to unload classification results.
+The network synthesis script generates a pass/fail C example code which includes necessary functions to initialize the MAX78000 CNN accelerator, load quantized CNN weights and input samples, and unload classification results.
 A sample input with the expected result is part of this automatically generated code to verify.
-Following script generates all example projects including **kws20_v3**:
+The following script generates all example projects including **kws20_v3**:

 ```bash
 (ai8x-synthesis) $ ./gen-demos-max78000.sh
 ```

 The **kws20_v3** bare-bone C code is partially used in KWS20 Demo.
-In particular, CNN initialization, weights (kernels) and helper functions to load/unload weights and samples are ported from **kws20_v3** to KWS20 Demo.
+In particular, CNN initialization, weights (kernels), and helper functions to load/unload weights and samples are ported from **kws20_v3** to KWS20 Demo.

 ## KWS20 Demo Code

-KWS20 demo works in two modes:  Using microphone (real-time), or offline processing:
+KWS20 demo works in two modes:  Using a microphone (real-time), or offline processing:

 ```c
 #define ENABLE_MIC_PROCESSING